Biomedical & Molecular Sciences

 Ph.D.: minimum $21,000 per year

 We encourage you to apply for additional funding through external scholarships such as NSERC, OGS, CIHR, Heart and Stroke Foundation and other organisations.
-Entering graduate students who win federal government tri-council awards are automatically provided a $5,000 (Masters) or $7,500 (PhD) top-up award by Queen’s.
+Entering graduate students who win federal government tri-council awards are automatically provided a $5,000 (M.Sc) or $10,000 (PhD) top-up award by Queen’s.

-M.Sc.(anatomical sciences): recognized honours degree with a background in Biology or Health Sciences or equivalent professional degrees (BN.Sc., B.Sc.
-PT).
+M.Sc.(anatomical sciences): Recognized honours degree with a background in Biology or Health Sciences or equivalent professional degrees (eg. BN.Sc., B.Sc., P.T.).

-An offer of admission to the M.Sc (research) or Ph.D programs depends upon the matching of a supervisor in a laboratory in your areas of interest.
-If required, a TOEFL total score of at least 550 (paper-based) or TOEFL iBT minimum scores of: writing (24/30); speaking (22/30); reading (22/30); listening (20/30), for a total of 88/120.
-Applicants must have the minimum score in each test as well as the minimum overall score.
+An offer of admission to the M.Sc. (research) or Ph.D. programs depends upon the matching of a supervisor in a laboratory in your areas of interest.
+If an English Language Proficiency Test is required, the School of Graduate Studies requires the following minimum scores: TOEFL (paper-based): 550, (2) TOEFL iBT: Writing (24/30); Speaking (22/30); Reading (22/30); Listening (20/30), for a total of 88/120 (applicants must have the minimum score in each test as well as the minimum overall score), or (3) IELTS: 7.0 (academic module overall band score), or (4) PTE Academics: 65

 Key Dates and Deadlines